-Mains Powered Smoke Alarms
+Mains Smoke Alarms

 As the number of householders installing smoke alarms grows, the emphasis has started to switch to ensuring that they are well maintained.
-The Fire Kills campaign has concentrated on the importance of regularly testing batteries.
+The Fire Kills campaign has concentrated on the importance of regularly testing smoke alarms.
 Now we need to raise the awareness that smoke alarms need to be replaced every ten years to ensure that they continue to operate successfully.

 Replacing battery powered alarms is relatively straight forward – throw the old one away and fit a new one.
 Replacing mains-powered alarms has hitherto been more complicated and costly since an electrician has had to be called in to carry out the work.
 But a new system has just been launched that will make the process a lot simpler and cheaper.